 The goal of long-term treatment is to recover as much function as possible and prevent future strokes.
 Depending on the symptoms, rehabilitation includes speech therapy, occupational therapy, and physical therapy.
 The recovery time differs from person to person.

 Certain therapies, such as repositioning and range-of-motion exercises, are intended to prevent complications related to stroke, like infections and bed sores.
 People should stay active within their physical limitations.
-Sometimes, urinary catheterization or bladder/bowel control programs may be needed to control
+Sometimes, urinary catheterization or bladder/bowel control programs may be needed to control incontinence.

 The person's safety must be considered.
 Some people with stroke appear to have no awareness of their surroundings on the affected side.
 Others show indifference or lack of judgment, which increases the need for safety precautions.
 For these people, friends and family members should repeatedly reinforce important information, like name, age, date, time, and where they live, to help the person stay oriented.